annotation/text-fabric/docs/Api/Apps.md

     For the Cunei tablets it means showing alternating vertical and horizontal subdivisions of faces into columns, lines and cases.

+    For the Peshitta it currently means showing the words of verses in unicode and ETCBC/WIT transcription.

     When you show a pretty representation of a node, usually pretty representations of "contained" nodes will also be drawn.